vaniiiii/easy-work-contracts/README.md

 Welcome to a new era of freelancing where trust is not just earned but seamlessly woven into the fabric of every collaboration.
 Today, we're thrilled to introduce **EasyWork**, a decentralized freelance platform that harnesses the Ethereum Attestation Protocol (EAS) to redefine how freelancers and clients connect and collaborate.

 P.S.
-Find the links to deployed contracts, frontend/backend repo at the end.
+Find the links to deployed contracts, frontend/backend repos at the end.

 ## The Trust Challenge: